RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 ```

 To cite R in the R Markdown document we include `@citeR`, which would put the brackets around the year, like this: @citeR or `[@citeR]`, which would put the brackets around the whole thing, like this: [@citetidyverse].

+The reference list at the end of the paper is automatically built based on calling the BibTeX file and including the references in the paper.
+At the end of the R Markdown document, including a heading '# References' and the actual citations will be included after that.
+When the R Markdown file is built, R Markdown sees these in the content, goes to BibTeX to get the reference details that it needs, builds the reference list, and then adds it to the end of the output.

 ### Cross-references